criminal injury claim

 Enquire Today For A Free No Obligation Quote

-If you have been attacked, assaulted, or harmed due to a crime-related injury, you may be eligible for criminal injuries compensation through the Criminal Injuries Compensation Authority (CICA) scheme or by filing a criminal injuries claim directly against the offender.
+If you have been attacked, assaulted, or harmed as a result of a criminal act, you may be able to check whether your circumstances can be assessed under the Criminal Injuries Compensation Authority (CICA) scheme or, in some cases, through a civil claim against the offender.

 Who Can Make A Criminal Injury Compensation Claim?